Waterfront Market

 Waterfront Market (سوق الواجهة البحرية) is a fish, meat, fruit, and vegetable market in Deira, Dubai, United Arab Emirates.
 The market, which has been functioning since 2017, is recognised as the largest food market in Dubai with over 800 traders trading over 800 tonnes of fresh food everyday.
 It is located on the Deira Corniche near Hamriya Port at the junction of Al Khaleej Road and Abu Hail Road.
 The market covers over 120000 sqft and replaces the old Deira Fish Market.
 The market, developed in 2017 and operated by Ithra Dubai, is widely known as the region's most significant seafood and fresh produce market.
 The market serves as a significant contributor to Dubai's food economy, sustainability, and cultural tourism.

 Goods include dates, fish, fruit, honey, meat, spices (e.g., baharat, dukkah, ras el hanout, saffron, and za'atar), and vegetables.
 There are restaurants on the waterfront at the market.
 The market supports sustainable fishing and farming.
-It is a major contributor to Dubai’s food economy, sustainability goals, and cultural tourism, attracting millions of visitors and professional chefs each year.
+It is a major contributor to Dubai's food economy, sustainability goals, and cultural tourism, attracting millions of visitors and professional chefs each year.
 By 2022, the market had had 50 million visits since 2017.

 History

-Traditional Fishing boat at the Waterfront Market, Deira.

 The Waterfront Market (Arabic: سوق الواجهة البحرية) in Deira, Dubai, is a modern embodiment of a long-standing tradition in seafood and food trade.
 While it opened in 2017, it carries forward and reinvents the legacy of the original Deira Fish Market (1958–2017).
 Deira lies on the Dubai Creek, a historic waterway that has been important for Dubai's growth as a trading hub.
 Over the centuries, dhow traffic, pearl-diving, fishing, and coastal trade were central to its economy.
 The Deira Fish Market, inaugurated in 1958, was for decades the central hub for sourcing fresh catch in Dubai and the Gulf.
 It was a social and economic gateway where fishermen, traders, and consumers converged.
-Fish was delivered directly out of boats, often early morning, and vendors would display a wide variety of species, from local species like hammour and kingfish to more exotic catches, in a lively and noisy atmosphere.
-In 2017, the market moved to its current modern location as part of the "Waterfront Market".
+Fish was delivered directly out of boats, often early morning, and traders would display a wide variety of species, from local species like hammour and kingfish to more exotic catches, in a lively and noisy atmosphere.
+In 2017, the market moved to its current modern location as part of the "Waterfront Market" with its state-of-the-art urban facility with the charm of a traditional marketplace.